framely/community/docs/reference/providers/googlesheets.md

   select B where A = ${connection.toQueryString(userId!!)}
   ```

-### How To Update/Append Data
+### Kotlin Functions

 To update and append your business, OpenCUI provides external functions: _update_ and _append_.
 You can call these functions using `connection.update` and `connection.append` in Kotlin functions.
-Check out the definitions of these functions in [io.opencui.provider.GoogleSheetsConnection](https://build.opencui.io/org/5fa0e7dcf549c817cf952edd/agent/62d75a50d1bd62bdd2333bd3/frame/62d75bfad1bd62bdd2333bdb).
+Check out the definitions of these functions in [io.opencui.provider.GoogleSheetsConnection](https://build.opencui.io/org/633db11928e4f04b5f8443b4/agent/6340dea9815fc9881cbbbfe7/frame/6340dea9815fc9881cbbbfea).
 To learn the source of the function, see [spreadsheets.values.update](https://developers.google.com/sheets/api/reference/rest/v4/spreadsheets.values/update) and [spreadsheets.values.append](https://developers.google.com/sheets/api/reference/rest/v4/spreadsheets.values/append).

 - The input parameters are the same in these two functions.